Punishing: Gray Raven: Plot

-The story of the game takes place in a post-apocalyptic world overrun by Corrupted cybernetic enemies caused by the Punishing Virus.
-The last remnants and survivors of mankind have escaped to the space station and stronghold Babylonia.
-The player takes on the role as the Commandant of an elite squad of Constructs known as Gray Raven.
-The player will lead the squad to fight against the Corrupted and other opposing forces to retake the planet.
+The story of the game takes place in a post-apocalyptic world that has been overrun by Corrupted cybernetic enemies because of the Punishing Virus.
+The surviving humans have left Earth and escaped to the space station Babylonia.
+The player takes on the role as the Commandant of Gray Raven, an elite squad of Constructs who fight against the Corrupted and other opposing forces to retake the planet.